2011 World Series: St. Louis Cardinals

 During the 2010 offseason, the team signed new contracts with manager Tony La Russa and picked up All-Star slugger Albert Pujols' club option.
 Notable offseason departures included shortstop Brendan Ryan (traded to the Seattle Mariners) and relief pitcher Blake Hawksworth (traded to the Los Angeles Dodgers).
 Additionally, during the offseason the team announced that ace pitcher Adam Wainwright would miss the entire season due to Tommy John surgery.
 Notable offseason additions included shortstop Ryan Theriot, outfielder Lance Berkman, catcher Gerald Laird, and infielder Nick Punto.
 In late April, after a number of blown saves, the Cardinals removed pitcher Ryan Franklin from the closer role, and released him on June 29.
 On July 27, the Cardinals sent outfielder Colby Rasmus and pitchers Trever Miller, Brian Tallet, and P. J. Walters to the Toronto Blue Jays in exchange for pitchers Edwin Jackson, Marc Rzepczynski, and Octavio Dotel, and outfielder Corey Patterson.
 They then acquired Rafael Furcal from the Dodgers in exchange for Alex Castellanos, a minor-league outfielder.
 On August 11, the team signed free agent pitcher Arthur Rhodes, who had been released by the Texas Rangers days earlier.

+David Freese was projected to start the 2011 season, and he was named the starter on Opening Day, despite suffering minor ailments during spring training.
+He started off the year batting over .320, but he missed 51 games after being hit by a pitch that fractured his left hand.
+After returning to the starting lineup, he finished the season with a .297 batting average, 10 home runs, and 55 RBIs.
+He recorded hits in eight of the final nine regular-season games.
+Freese credited his improvement in power hitting to hitting coach Mark McGwire, who helped him refine his stroke.